MiguelTolino/Turbo_typing/README.md

 # Turbo_typing
 How fast can you type a certain numbers of words on your keyboard?

-This games was make is in C and it will run on your Terminal.
+This games was make in C and it will run on your Terminal.

 ## Game Description